 Each batch usually needs racking off once before bottling, maybe twice if you use really manky brood comb.

 I find that with particle rich manky honey much of the sediment drops out in the first few days of fermentation and the contents quickly clear to a colour more like mead fermented from cleaner sources.
 So if I’m adding a small manky batch to a clearer bigger batch then I might rack off early in the process to leave the sediment behind.
 I said ‘I might’.
+You can use fermentation stoppers and finings in the normal way, if you like.

 Mead is best slightly chilled before drinking, like white wine, and goes with anything: chicken, lobster, chips, tripe, sausage butties.
 It’s very versatile.